SubhamDas332/Speech-recognition-project/README.md

 ## **Insights & Challenges**

-### **🚫 The "No-Language-Model" Approach**
+### ** Approaches so far**

-Standard N-gram Language Models (KenLM) actually **harmed** performance.
+* We initially relied on pure acoustic decoding (Greedy Search) supported by the high-capacity 1B model

-* *Reason:* LMs attempt to map phonetic outputs to valid dictionary words.
-Since our target was "Gibberish," the LM aggressively "corrected" valid gibberish into incorrect real words.
+* Realized that this harms performance as greedy decoder cannot distinguish between words like "cat" and "kat" where one is a valid word.
-* *Solution:* We relied on pure acoustic decoding (Greedy Search) supported by the high-capacity 1B model.
+* Thus we implemented N-gram Language Models (KenLM) with BeamSearch.
+WER performance dropper from 0.25 to 0.19

 ### **📉 Scheduler Impact**